LuisAlejandro/candyshop/docs/installation.rst

 Stable release
 --------------

-To install Odoo Dependency Helper, run this command in your terminal:
+To install Odoo Candyshop, run this command in your terminal:

 .. code-block:: console

-    $ pip install odoo-dependency-helper
+    $ pip install candyshop

 If you don't have `pip`_ installed, this `Python installation guide`_ can guide you through the process.